21 Gen Z Financial Habits Shaping the Future of Money

 Degrees are expensive, but learning doesn’t have to be.
 Gen Z is all about upgrading their skills without racking up debt.
 Online courses, certifications, and hands-on experience give them a competitive edge without a massive price tag.

-Coding, digital marketing, and high-demand trades are just a few of the areas they’re diving into.
-More skills mean more income opportunities, and they’re not waiting for someone to hand them a raise.
-They create their own.
+Coding, digital marketing, and high-demand trades are just a few of the areas they’re building expertise in.
+More skills mean more opportunities, and these Gen Z investing habits are aimed at themselves as much as the markets.

 Being Financially Independent Early